alaudet/raspi-sump/README.md

 # What's New

-Verison 1.10 - Raspi-Sump will now be installed in a virtualenv.
-This will require an uninstall of version 1.9 and a reinstall of Raspi-Sump with new install instructions
+Verison 1.10 - Raspi-Sump is now installed in a virtual environment that uses Python3-virtualenv.
+This will require an uninstall of version 1.9 and a reinstall of Raspi-Sump with new [install instructions](https://github.com/alaudet/raspi-sump/blob/master/docs/install.md).
+You will not lose any of your configuration settings.

-Version 1.9 - `Systemd` is now an option to replace crontab.
-Control all Raspi-Sump services and Chart creation timers with `Systemd`.

-You can continue using crontab if you prefer.

 See the [changelog](https://github.com/alaudet/raspi-sump/blob/master/changelog) for the latest information on Raspi-Sump features.

-# Supported Versions of Raspbian / Raspberry Pi OS
+# Supported Versions of Raspberry Pi OS

-Raspi-Sump will support Raspberry Pi OS (Bookworm) as of version 1.10 which installs Raspi-Sump in a Virtualenv.
-Targeting March 2025 for release.
+Raspi-Sump now supports Raspberry Pi OS 12 (Bookworm) and Raspberry Pi OS 11 (Bullseye) as of version 1.10 which installs Raspi-Sump in a Python3 virtual environment.

-Raspi-Sump is currently only supported on Raspberry Pi OS (Bullseye) and Raspian (Buster) with version 1.9.4
+Raspi-Sump version 1.9.4 is still supported on Raspberry Pi OS 11 (Bullseye) but is now depracated in favour of version 1.10.
+No new features will be added to version 1.9.

+Support for Raspberry Pi OS 11 (Bullseye) ends on August 31st, 2026.

+Old versions of Raspbian OS (10 and below) are no longer supported.

+Raspi-Sump follows the Debian release schedule published on the [Debian Linux Wiki](https://wiki.debian.org/DebianReleases)

 # Discord Group